slackapi/java-slack-sdk/docs/guides/events-api.md

 # Events API

-The [Events API](https://api.slack.com/events-api) used in the following example is a streamlined, easy way to build apps that respond to activities in Slack.
+The [Events API](https://api.slack.com/events-api) is a streamlined, easy way to build apps and bots that respond to activities in Slack.
 All you need is a Slack app and a secure place for us to send your events.

+### Slack App Configuration

+To enable Events API, visit the [Slack App configuration page](http://api.slack.com/apps), choose the app you're working on, and go to **Features** > **Event Subscriptions** on the left pain.
+There are a few things to do on the page.

+* Turn on **Enable Events**
+* Set the **Request URL** to `https://{your app's public URL domain}/slack/events`
+* Add subscriptions to bot events
+  * Click **Subscribe to bot events**
+  * Click **Add Bot User Event** button
+  * Choose events to subscrible
+* Click the **Save Changes** button at the bottom for sure

+### What Your Bolt App Does

 All you need to do to handle Events API requests are:

 1. [Verify requests](https://api.slack.com/docs/verifying-requests-from-slack) from Slack
 1. Parse the request body and check if the `type` in `event` is the one you'd like to handle
 1. Whatever you want to do with the event data
-1. Respond with 200 OK reply as aknowledgement
+1. Respond to the Slack API server with 200 OK as an acknowledgment

 Your app has to respond to the request within 3 seconds by `ack()` method.
-Otherwise, the user will see the timeout error on Slack.
+Otherwise, the Slack Platform may retry after a while.

 ## Examples

 **NOTE**: If you're a beginner to using Bolt for Slack App development, consult [Getting Started with Bolt]({{ site.url | append: site.baseurl }}/guides/getting-started-with-bolt), first.

-Bolt does most of the things for you.
+Bolt does many of the commonly required tasks for you.
 The steps you need to handle would be:

 * Specify the `event.type` (and also `event.subtype` [when necessary](https://api.slack.com/events/message#message_subtypes)) to handle
 * Whatever you want to do with the event data
-* Respond with 200 OK as the acknowledgment
+* Call `ack()` as an acknowledgment

 In event payloads, `response_url` is not included as it's not a payload coming from direct user interactions.
 Also, it's not possible to post a message using `ctx.ack()` for the same reason.
 If an event you receive is a user interaction and you'd like to post a reply to the user at the conversation the event happened, call [**chat.postMessage**](https://api.slack.com/methods/chat.postMessage) method or other similar ones with `channel` in the event payload.